jsenft/jsenft.github.io/README.md

 - [Yelp API](https://www.yelp.com/developers/documentation/v2/overview)
 - [Bootstrap](http://getbootstrap.com/css/#overview)

 Potentially, QUIC errors could occur using Chrome if this experimental protocol is enabled.
-To disable this, click [here](chrome://flags/#enable-quic) and set flag to "Disabled".
+To disable this, enter: chrome://flags/#enable-quic and set flag to "Disabled".

 Additionally, I would not have gotten through this project without the help of the Udacity forums and their generous contributors.